Terms and Conditions of Sale

 ARTICLE 15.
 FINAL PROVISIONS

-These Terms and Conditions are governed by French law.
+These General Terms and Conditions of Sale are governed by French law.

-The Publisher may amend these Terms and Conditions at any time.
-The applicable Terms and Conditions are those in effect on the date of the order.
+The Publisher may modify these General Terms and Conditions of Sale at any time.
+The applicable Terms and Conditions are those in force on the day of the order.

 15.3 – Disputes & Mediation

-In the event of a dispute, the Customer must send a written complaint to the Publisher.
-If no amicable agreement is reached, they may contact the following mediator free of charge: SAS Médiation Solution – 222 chemin de la Bergerie – 01800 Saint-Jean-de-Niost – Tel.
+In the event of a dispute, the Client must send a written complaint to the Publisher.
+If no amicable agreement is reached, the Client may contact the following mediator free of charge: SAS Médiation Solution – 222 chemin de la Bergerie – 01800 Saint-Jean-de-Niost – Tel.
 01 89 47 00 14 – contact@sasmediationsolution-conso.fr – https://sasmediationsolution-conso.fr/.
-The Customer may also use the European ODR platform: https://ec.europa.eu/consumers/odr/.
+The Client may also use the European ODR platform: https://ec.europa.eu/consumers/odr/.

 15.4 – Entirety